 The review is an opportunity to discuss your child’s development and to ensure that your child is reaching all their developmental milestones.
 All children develop at different rates and the professionals will advise you on things you can do to aid your child’s development or if any additional support is necessary, based on your questionnaire responses and the progress check.
 They will update your child’s ‘Red Book’ so you will have a record of important information that is covered in the review.

+If you want further information about health services for your child, visit the Just One Norfolk website.
 If you have any questions about your child's health or wellbeing contact the Healthy Child Programme team on 0300 300 0123.